 After completing my 2nd master’s degree, I attended Kansas State University (K-State) to pursue a Ph.D. in marriage and family therapy.
 Attending K-State as a doctoral student was an extremely challenging and rewarding experience.
 It was at K-State that my love for teaching truly developed.
 While I have come to realize that you can’t make all of your students happy and excited to learn as professor, I try to be inspiring and to challenge my students to help them recognize their personal potential.
 I believe in my students and I care about them.
 For my last two years while I was at K-State, I taught in a large lecture hall which could seat 435 students, and taught two large sections each semester of the class Intro to Human Development each semester.
 During this time, I was teaching approximately 700 students a semester, and this experience proved to be incredible preparation for becoming a professor.

 While at K-State, I was able to refine my research interests and work on many interesting research projects that included both quantitative and qualitative data.
 In May 2015 I graduated from K-State with a Ph.D. in Human Ecology with a Specialization in Marriage and Family Therapy.

-I am currently an assistant professor at Northern Illinois University in Human Development and Family Sciences.
+I am currently an associate professor at Northern Illinois University in Human Development and Family Sciences.
 I spend most of my time researching, teaching, and doing clinical work as a marriage and family therapist.
 It is a wonderful feeling to love my job, and to have a passion for what I do everyday!
 One of my the very best aspects of my job is the association that I have with outstanding undergraduate and graduate students on my research team.
 Working with my research team, and helping these students grow, has been and continues to be one of the most rewarding experiences that I have had in academia.

 Helpful Links About Dr. Sibley